 What follows then is a brief summary of the recommendations on this topic, broadly and generally considered.
-As a general matter the response to all of them is the same - the Council used these recommendations and related comments to craft Part I of the draft Program Addendum.
+As a general matter the response to all of them is the same - the Council used these recommendations and related comments to help craft Part I of the 2020 Addendum.
+Most of the significant or specific issues the Council faced in developing the final version of Part I came not from the recommendations - much of which overlapped or matched principles already in the 2014 Program - but from the comments and workshop participation that the Council received after the release of the original draft Part I. Those comments and issues are addressed after the summary of the original recommendations and the general Council response to the recommendations.

-As a starting point, the Oregon Department of Fish and Wildlife, Washington Department of Fish and Wildlife, Nez Perce Tribe, and the Yakama Nation all submitted similar recommendations that the Council restructure the program's objectives and adaptive management section in the service of program performance and adaptive management.
+As a starting point, the Oregon Department of Fish and Wildlife, Washington Department of Fish and Wildlife, the Nez Perce Tribe, and the Yakama Nation all submitted similar recommendations that the Council restructure the program's objectives and adaptive management section in the service of program performance and adaptive management.
 This included matters such as identifying and further developing the biological objectives and quantitative baselines against which to measure the rate and amount of progress made under the program; documenting gaps between program objectives and the status of fish and wildlife resources, quantifying how expected outcomes will assist in filling the gaps and reaching biological objectives; linking strategies and measures to performance measures and limiting factors and threats; identifying explicit annual reporting requirements related to program performance; and identifying the monitoring and data management needed to support performance evaluation.
-One explanation for these recommendations: "It is very difficult to find a useful adaptive management logic path in the current document.
-Nowhere can you find (in one location) a goal with associated quantitative objectives, the strategy/measures to meet the objective(s), the monitoring required for the strategy/measures and the plan for reporting progress toward meeting the goal/objective(s)."